awsdocs/amazon-vpc-network-administrator-guide/doc_source/pfsense-no-bgp.md

 ## A High\-Level View of the Customer Gateway<a name="pfsense-high-level"></a>

 The following diagram shows the general details of your customer gateway\.
-Note that the VPN connection consists of two separate tunnels: *Tunnel 1* and *Tunnel 2*\.
+The VPN connection consists of two separate tunnels: *Tunnel 1* and *Tunnel 2*\.
 Using redundant tunnels ensures continuous availability in the case that a device fails\.

 You should use the real configuration information that you receive from your integration team and apply it to your customer gateway\.